NOMINATIONS ARE OPEN JANUARY 1-31 ONLINE ONLY, NO EXCEPTIONS!

 Powell, WY 82435

-9. Non-accepted Nominations ~ Mules that don’t make the sale will receive an email and/or call as well no later than March 15.
+9. Non-accepted Nominations: Mules that don’t make the cut will receive an email/phone call as well no later than February 15.

 - Minor abrasions, cuts, or sores may be sifted unless it is likely to heal normally without veterinarian treatment and cause no long-term threat.

-- Consignor understands that if their mule doesn’t pass all stages of Chrome in the Canyon Premier Mule Sale’s vet check & sifting process, they will be pulled from the sale and consignment fee is forfeited.
+- Consignor understands that if their mule doesn’t pass all stages of Premier Mule Sale’s sifting process, they will be pulled from the sale and consignment fee is forfeited.
 If we decide they’re out, they are OUT!
-No further testing will be done!
-Bring Your BEST!
+Bring your BEST!

 14. Transport: (Coming to the Premier Mule Sale):

-- All mules must have a coggins test current within six months of sale date.
+- All mules must have a negative coggins test current within six months of sale date in consignors name.

-- All mules coming from a brand state & out of Garfield County must have a Brand Inspection.
+- All mules coming from a brand state & out of Garfield County must have a current or lifetime Brand Inspection.

-- All out of state mules must have current Health Papers to enter sale premises, current within 10 days.
+- All out of state mules must have current Health Papers within 30 days to enter sale premises.

 15. Private Sales: Absolutely no private sales in the yards before or after the auction.
 All mules brought to the sale must be consigned and go through our auction ring.
 Any mules “no sold” in the ring but sold outside are expected to report it to the office.
 We will leave it up to the integrity of the seller to make sure this happens so the seller will be welcome back to the sale.

-16. Auction Fees & Commission: The consignment/catalog fee per mule is $300.
+16. Auction Fees and Commission: The consignment/catalog fee per mule is $400.
 This fee will be non-refundable once mule is accepted.
-An 8% commission or a minimum of $400 will be charged on all mules sold.
-There will be a no-sale fee on mules of $400 in addition to the catalog fee.
-If a mule is pulled from the sale (scratched) there will be a no-sale fee of $400 in addition to the catalogue fee as well.
-Mules scratched from the sale because of injury or sickness must provide a vet release to the office in order to avoid the $400 no sale fee and/or retrieve registration papers.
-Animals that are rejected by the buyer because they are misrepresented in the ring will be charged 8%, same as if sold.
-Colby Gines will check these animals out and make the final determination whether there were any misrepresentations.
+An 8% commission or a minimum of $750 will be charged on all mules sold.
+There will be a no-sale fee on mules of $750 in addition to the catalog fee.
+If a mule is pulled from the sale (scratched) there will be a no-sale fee of $750 in addition to the catalog fee.
+In order to waive the $750 scratched fee and retrieve registration papers, owner must provide MM Auction Services with a vet release explaining why the mule cannot sell at sale along with photos of injury or sickness.
+Animals that are rejected by the buyer because they are misrepresented at any time by the consignor will be charged 8% or $750 whichever is greater, same as if sold.
 All mules will be charged a $10 brand inspection fee by state law when sold.
-Consignor will also be charged $20 for a new halter and lead rope to be given to the new owner at the time of sale as well as $25 for the vet check.
+Consignor will also be charged $20 for a new halter and lead rope to be given to the new owner at the time of sale.
 These charges will be deducted from your consignment’s gross sale.